ashli64/tacos/design.md

 ## Week 2 Goals: Implement the user recipe inputs setting, making it viewable to everyone.
 ## Week 3 Goals: Use an API to suggest recipes with the user-provided ingredients and accessibility.

 ## Internal Deadlines: Always make sure that there's something running without bugs.
+[DAILY GOAL]

 | Team Member | Name | Details | Deadline |
 |---|---|---|---|